How To Read Contact Prescription

 This just refers to the "add power" that is in the contact lenses.
 As we age, we become more far-sighted due to the clear lens’s physiological changes in the back portion of our eyes.
 The ‘add’ power is just extra plus power that will help make things clear up close.
 Sometimes both eyes will have the same ‘level’ of add power, but sometimes they don’t.
 Be sure to review this portion carefully before you submit your contact lens order online!

-See the best place to buy contact lenses online!
+See the best places to buy contact lenses online.

 Additional Components of a Contact Lens Prescription